tjworks/tapdata-docs-en/docs/cloud/user-guide/manage-agent.md

 1. Log in to [Tapdata Cloud](https://cloud.tapdata.io/).

-2. Click **Agent** in the left navigation panel, and then choose which operation to perform.
+2. Click **Resource Management** in the left navigation panel, and then choose which operation to perform.

    ![](../images/agent_list.png)